Your basket is currently empty!

 While effective, it’s not the only antiparasitic available.

-Let’s explore how ivermectin works and how it compares to other options.
+Let’s examine how ivermectin works and compare it to other options.

 Key Takeaways

-• Ivermectin is an anthelmintic medication for parasitic infections such as strongyloidiasis and onchocerciasis.
+- Ivermectin is an anthelmintic medication used to treat parasitic infections, including strongyloidiasis and onchocerciasis.

-• Follow your doctor’s instructions for taking ivermectin and disclose any pre-existing health conditions or allergies.
+- Follow your doctor’s instructions for taking ivermectin and disclose any pre-existing health conditions or allergies you may have.

 Definition and Uses

-Ivermectin, a medication that falls under the class of anthelmintics, is designed to combat parasitic infections, specifically those caused by worms.
+Ivermectin, a medication classified as an anthelmintic, is designed to combat parasitic infections, specifically those caused by worms.

 It’s available under the brand name Stromectol and in generic form.

-Ivermectin interferes with parasitic worms’ nerve and muscle functions, paralysing or disrupting their digestive processes.
+Ivermectin interferes with the nerve and muscle functions of parasitic worms, paralysing or disrupting their digestive processes.

-The primary FDA-paralyzing for ivermectin in humans is treating strongyloidiasis, an infection caused by threadworms entering through the skin, and onchocerciasis (river blindness), which can lead to skin issues and vision problems.
+The primary FDA-approved use of ivermectin in humans is the treatment of strongyloidiasis, an infection caused by threadworms entering the body through the skin, and onchocerciasis (river blindness), which can lead to skin issues and vision problems.

-Ivermectin effectively manages of these parasitic infections, such as abdominal discomfort, bloating, diarrhoea, and skin rashes.
+Ivermectin effectively manages symptoms of these parasitic infections, such as abdominal discomfort, bloating, diarrhoea, and skin rashes.

 It’s particularly valuable for treating eye infections caused by onchocerciasis, helping to prevent vision loss or blindness.

-Ivermectin has a long of controlling parasitic infections.
+Ivermectin has a long history of controlling parasitic infections.

-However, as with many , there’s a growing concern about parasite resistance.
+However, as with many medications, there’s a growing concern about parasite resistance.

-Healthcare providers may use ivermectin for other conditions, known as off-label uses, including treating hookworm and whipworm infections.
+Healthcare providers may use ivermectin for off-label uses, including the treatment of hookworm and whipworm infections.

 Curiously, ivermectin has also shown potential antiviral activity against various RNA and DNA viruses.

-Ivermectin is approved for use in humans, as well as for preventing heartworm disease and treating certain internal and external parasites in .
+Ivermectin is approved for use in humans, as well as for preventing heartworm disease and treating certain internal and external parasites in animals.

 When used preventively in areas where parasitic infections are common, ivermectin can help reduce the risk of reinfection.